The triangle wave versus the cosine: How classical systems can optimally approximate EPR-B correlations: The randomised spinning bi-coloured disk

-If we choose $k$ at random according to an arbitrary probability distribution over the even non-negative integers, and then $0 < \theta_1<\dots\theta_k < \pi$ according to an arbitrary joint distribution given $k$, and finally choose a rotation of the coloured circle completely at random, we have defined two stochastic processes $A$ and $B$, except at finitely many points, such that the joint probability distribution of $A$ and $B$ is invariant under rotation and possesses the desired ``certainty relations''.
-My mathematical claim is that this recipe generates the class of all possible processes $A$ and $B$ subject to rotation invariance, certainty relations, and regularity of sample paths (finitely many sign changes).
+If we choose $k$ at random according to an arbitrary probability distribution over the even non-negative integers, and then $0 < \theta_1<\dots\theta_k < \pi$ according to an arbitrary joint distribution given $k$, colour endpoints of the intervals according to a consistent convention, and finally choose a rotation of the coloured circle completely at random, we have defined two stochastic processes $A$ and $B$ (possessing all desirable measurability properties), such that the physical model for $A$ and $B$ is invariant under rotation, possesses the desired ``certainty relations'', and exhibits sample paths which have are piecewise constant with only finitely many jumps.
+This recipe generates the class of all processes $A$ and $B$ subject to rotation invariance, certainty relations, and regularity of sample paths (finitely many sign changes).
 It therefore generates all of these process's correlation functions.

-By adding to these correlation functions also all possible limits (in some precise sense) of such functions one also includes correlations of processes which can be obtained as limits (in some precise sense) of regular ones.
+An open, partly mathematical and partly physical or meta-physical problem, is to investigate the possibility to extend this class of processes in an appealing way by some limit procedure or closure operation, so as to add processes with less regular paths, but without extending the class of correlation functions which they generate.
+To solve this problem requires both mathematical thought, expertise in the foundations of mathematics, and physical or meta-physical (philosophical) argument.
+We hope others will rise to this challenge.

-Marginally, each $A(\alpha)$ and $B(\beta)$ is a symmetric Bernoulli trial.
-The joint distribution of the two stochastic processes $A$, $B$ is not necessarily invariant under any of chirality switch, parity switch, or component exchange.
-However, the joint distribution of $A(\alpha),B(\beta)$ for any fixed pair of angles $(\alpha,\beta)$ does possess all these invariances.
+Marginally, each $A(\alpha)$ and $B(\beta)$ represents a symmetric Bernoulli trial -- each is a Rademacher random variable.
+The joint distribution of $A(\alpha),B(\beta)$ for any fixed pair of angles $(\alpha,\beta)$ possess the rotational invariance, the certainty relations, and the three binary symmetries.
 This joint probability distribution consists of four probabilities adding to one.
 Since its two margins are symmetric Bernoulli trials, the joint distribution is completely determined by the single number $\Pr(A(\alpha)=B(\beta))=\Pr(A(\alpha)\ne A(\beta)$ which is the probability that the number of colour switches on the randomly rotated coloured unit circle between angles $\alpha$ and $\beta$ is odd.
-This probability can only depend on the \emph{absolute value} of the difference between these angles, hence is invariant under parity, party and chirality switch.
+This probability can only depend on the \emph{absolute value} of the difference between these angles, hence is invariant under \emph{parity} switch (switching the sign of both outcomes), \emph{party} switch (exchanging Alice for Bob) and \emph{chirality} switch (measuring angles clockwise or anti-clockwise).